 Here the Lord states that He will cause a civil war in Egypt.
 There have been many many of these over the millennia.
-Almost every dynasty rose on a degenerating political situation of the dynasty before it, if not full out civil war.
-There are many suggestions as to who the “hard lord” was; the Ethiopian Piankhi, or the Assyrian Sargon, or one of the others Assyrian kings of the time, the list is quite long but all in the same time frame as Isaiah’s lifetime.
+Almost every dynasty rose on a degenerating political situation of the dynasty before it, if not a full-out civil war.
+There are many suggestions as to who the “hard lord” was; the Ethiopian Piankhi, the Assyrian Sargon, or one of the other Assyrian kings of the time, the list is quite long but all in the same time frame as Isaiah’s lifetime.

 FYI: Pinning down an exact lord and exact time is impossible until more historical light can be shed by the archeologist.
-The problem with finding that historical information is that much of Egyptian archeology has to be politically correct with Egyptian Muslim’s feelings, and they don’t like anything Jewish or Christian.
+The problem with finding historical information is that much of Egyptian archeology has to be politically correct with Egyptian Muslim feelings, and they don’t like anything Jewish or Christian.
 So if an archeologist wants permission to work in Egypt they have to report the official Muslim line.
-Proving Bible prophecy is not something that is popular.
+Proving Bible prophecy is not popular.

-During times of upheaval and/or civil war people always turn to their religion and for the Egyptians that was worship of elemental gods, local deities, and personal gods, with special spells, charms, and incantations for curses and blessing, all of which could be obtained from spiritual leaders (for a price).
-Apparently, all of this only made it easier for the hard master to take over.
+During times of upheaval or civil war, people always turn to their religion, and for the Egyptians that was the worship of elemental gods, local deities, and personal gods, with special spells, charms, and incantations for curses and blessings, all of which could be obtained from spiritual leaders (for a price).
+All of this only made it easier for the hard master to take over.

 5 And the waters of the Nile will be dried up, and the river will be parched and dry; 6 and its canals will become foul, and the branches of Egypt’s Nile will diminish and dry up, reeds and rushes will rot away.
 7 There will be bare places by the Nile, on the brink of the Nile, and all that is sown by the Nile will dry up, be driven away, and be no more.
 8 The fishermen will mourn and lament, all who cast hook in the Nile; and they will languish who spread nets upon the water.
 9 The workers in combed flax will be in despair, and the weavers of white cotton.
 10 Those who are the pillars of the land will be crushed, and all who work for hire will be grieved.